Jake Fraley Player Props: Reds vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 22nd in MLB with a collective 8.4 strikeouts per nine innings.
+- The pitching staff for the Pirates has a collective 8.5 K/9, which ranks 20th in MLB.

-- The Pirates' 4.10 team ERA ranks 12th among all league pitching staffs.
+- The Pirates have a 4.04 team ERA that ranks 12th across all MLB pitching staffs.

-- The Pirates rank 11th in baseball in home runs surrendered (20 total, 1.1 per game).
+- Pirates pitchers combine to allow the 10th-fewest home runs in baseball (20 total, one per game).

-- Contreras gets the start for the Pirates, his fourth of the season.
-He is 1-1 with a 6.00 ERA and 11 strikeouts in 15 2/3 innings pitched.
+- Keller (1-0) gets the starting nod for the Pirates in his fifth start of the season.
+He's put together a 3.80 ERA in 23 2/3 innings pitched, with 25 strikeouts.

-- In his most recent time out on Saturday against the St. Louis Cardinals, the right-hander went six innings, giving up two earned runs while surrendering six hits.
+- His most recent appearance came on Sunday against the St. Louis Cardinals, when the righty threw six innings, surrendering three earned runs while giving up seven hits.

-- In three games this season, the 23-year-old has an ERA of 6.00, with 6.6 strikeouts per nine innings.
-Opponents are batting .310 against him.

 © 2023 Data Skrive.
 All rights reserved.